khatrigaurav/dbx_builds/vector_search/Readme.md

 ## 🎯 Project Summary

 A **production-ready, end-to-end vector search pipeline** for Databricks that implements the complete workflow from data ingestion to semantic search.
-Built specifically for Medical Research   data from Arxiv, but easily adaptable to any web-based data source.
+Built specifically to demonstrate how Direct Search Vector Indexes can be built in databricks and how to use these indexes to build custom applications.
 ### Key Features

 ✅ **Complete Medallion Architecture**